Dark Passage - Madge's Apartment

 Then ...
 He continues down the fire escape, but this is a different building, the Tamalpais Building at 1201 Greenwich Street, a few blocks away on the corner of Hyde! (map)

 Then ...
 In a stroke of good fortune the next shot shows both of the buildings used to represent Madge's apartment.
 Filmed from across Hyde Street, Parry is climbing down 1201 Greenwich on the left and on the right is 1090 Chestnut.
-What good fortune!
 (The buildings are arrowed in red and blue on this map).
-Note too the open reservoir next to 1201 Greenwich and Sausalito and Mount Tamalpais clearly visible across the bay.
+Note too the open reservoir next to 1201 Greenwich, and Sausalito and Mount Tamalpais are clearly visible across the bay.

 Then ...
 Finally, Parry jumps down to Hyde Street.
 He pauses in the middle of the road before completing his escape on a passing cable car.
-The quintessential San Francisco view behind him leads the eye east down Greenwich through North Beach then up again to Telegraph Hill.
+In this great shot the quintessential San Francisco view behind him leads the eye east down Greenwich through North Beach then up again to Telegraph Hill.